PORTSMOUTH FC HISTORY

 This group consisted of John Brickwood of Brickwoods Brewery, AH Bone and architect, John Peters a wine importer, William Wiggington a government contractor, George Oliver (founder of Mile End school) and John Pink a solicitor.

-The group purchased 5 acres of grazing land close to Goldsmith Avenue for £4,950 this was was redeveloped into a football ground with a seven row south stand and a 240 foot long north terrace.
+The group purchased 5 acres of grazing land close to Goldsmith Avenue in Milton for £4,950 this was was redeveloped into a football ground, Fratton Park, with a seven row south stand and a 240 foot long north terrace.

 1900'S - FROM ROYAL ARTILLERY TO FRATTON PARK